For more information please contact

 For up-to-date information about our programmes, join us

 The programme starts annually, at the end of September.
-In 2015, this is Monday 21 September.
 The end of the programme is marked by an evaluation of the student’s fieldwork, around the end of August.
 If the student successfully passed their theory and fieldwork, they obtain a certificate in September of the following year.

 Deadline full payment non-EU candidates